-If a British Eventing Course is to be used and the Cross Country course incorporates Frangible Pins then the following guidelines should be useful: British Eventing Technical Advisors, or their appointed representative, are responsible for ensuring the pins are correctly fitted.
+If the Cross Country course incorporates Frangible Pins then the following guidelines should be useful: British Eventing Technical Advisors, or their appointed representative, are responsible for ensuring the pins are correctly fitted.
 Technical Advisors, or their appointed representative, are also responsible for ensuring the pins are adequately monitored on day of competition, and through fence Judges and course builders, that they are replaced when they need to be - i.e. if a pin bends or breaks.
 It is therefore important that the British Eventing Technical Advisors or their appointed representative is present on the day if the frangible fence is to be used.